edgar-ishankulov/wishboard_frontend/README.md

 2. Run `npm install` to install all necessary dependencies.

+3. Create .env file in root directory, add `VITE_API_URL=https://wishboard-356714.ey.r.appspot.com/` line and save.

-3. Run `npm start` to launch the Vite server and follow the exposed localhost port.
+4. Run `npm start` to launch the Vite server and follow the exposed localhost port.

 ### This is my first programming pet project, so I would love to see contributions in any field.
 Thank you!